EuroAssembler Index Manual Download Source Macros

 =eq.pt

-For instance the handler of pseudoinstruction %SHIFT has a label PseudopcSHIFT and URL pseudo.htm#PseudopcSHIFT.
+For instance the handler of pseudoinstruction %SHIFT has the label PseudopcSHIFT and URL pseudo.htm#PseudopcSHIFT.

 ↑ Calling convention